Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Click the ellipsis ().

-6. Select HXRV_X43 () in the object list when the Select Interval List dialog box opens.
+6. Select HXRV_X43 () in the object list in the Select Interval List dialog.

-8. Click OK to close the Select Interval List dialog box.
+8. Click OK to close the Select Interval List dialog.

 9. Select the Individual Strand Access () graph in the Installed Styles list.